Pungyeon/clean-go-article/proposal.md

 Again, a very standard very simple implementation of a getter function for our store.
 However, this is still bad.
 We are once again expanding the scope of our pointer, which may end up causing unexpected side-effects.
 When returning the actual pointer value, which we are storing in our user store, we are essentially giving other parts of our application the ability to change our store values.
 This is bad, because it's bound to ensure confusion.
 Our store should be the only entity enabled to make changes to the values stored there.
 The easiest fix available for this, is to either return a value of `User` rather than returning a pointer.

-Please keep in mind, that there is intrinsically nothing wrong with returning pointers, however, the expanding scope and liftetime of the variables is the important aspect, which makes the previous example a smelly operation.
+Please keep in mind, that there is intrinsically nothing wrong with returning pointers, however, the expanded scope and number of owners of the variables is the important aspect, which makes the previous example a smelly operation.
 As an example, there is nothing wrong with the following example:

 ```go
 func AddName(user *User, name string) {